ashokharnal/bigdata/README.md

 About this repo

-Files in this repo are a collection from my teachings in Big Data and Data Analytics at FORE School of Management.
+Files in this repo are a collection from my teachings in Big Data and Data Analytics at FORE School of Management, New Delhi.